-The next is the target, the audience.
+The next topic for Ulmer is the target, the audience.
 This answers the question; for whom are you making your thesis?
 This is a loaded proposition.
 Is the audience a potential employer?
 Your thesis advisor?
 Are you engaging in the current discussion of architectural theory?
-(Please tell me what that is if you know it.)
+Please tell me what that is if you know it.
 Or, is your audience the always unspoken rules that exist at every school of what a "thesis" might look like?
 As you will soon find out, the new and novel very quickly become out of fashion.
+Still, it is important that you aware of an audience.
+This also asks the question of application.
+How does one's thesis apply to something / anything?